lokaltbyraa/lokaltbyraa.github.io/README.md

     - Data in head
     - Favicon
     - Open graph previews
+- Fix LB logo in header moving to the left on project pages

 - Go through projects and evaluate if frontloading text might make it more understandable and engaging.